Do you have enough homeowner’s insurance?

 3. Home Inventory via Documentation

-It is probably a good idea to document your possessions in conjunction with the video or photo documentation, that way you have a listing of serial numbers, model numbers, and other specific information that will be helpful in filing a claim.
+It is probably a good idea to document your possessions in conjunction with the video or photo documentation.
+By doing this, you have a listing of serial numbers, model numbers, and other specific information that will help file a claim.

 Free online home documentation software.
 You can get a free online home documentation software program from KnowYourStuff.org, which is sponsored by the Insurance Information Institute.
 The software will help you do a room-by-room inventory of your personal belongings.